How to manage supply chain risk and resilience after COVID-19

 Mapping all tiers of suppliers and relationships with other third parties, and understanding the different risks each may pose is an essential first step to building resilience.
 The pandemic has also underlined the importance of flexibility, scenario planning and the ability to quickly switch to alternative sourcing arrangements.

 Assessing and monitoring third party risk is an absorbing and time-consuming task, requiring you to gather up-to-date and accurate global data around the financial, operational and reputational health of suppliers and other third parties.
-We’ve seen organisations increasingly using Execution Managed Solutions (EMS), and taking advantage of third party risk management (TPRM) and supply chain resilience services to make it easier to effectively manage risk.
+We’ve seen organisations increasingly using Execution Managed Services (EMS), and taking advantage of third party risk management (TPRM) and supply chain resilience services to make it easier to effectively manage risk.

 Used effectively, EMS can support across the whole supplier chain, and help you to track and manage risk over time.
 A good EMS system integrates social media chatter as well as external and internal market data sources with client and supplier data, and uses AI analytics to provide deep insight into supply chains.
 This gives you time and support to intervene when there are warning signs.
 It also provides access to better resources, technology and insight than you could access on your own.